 Also, many mutual fund companies currently offer real return funds specifically designed to stay ahead of inflation over time.
 One potential drawback to these specialized bond funds is that their management costs tend to be high.
 Both Vanguard and Fidelity offer products with lower management fees than the industry average.

 The Bottom Line

-Inflation will always be a silent thief eating away at the value of your investments, but with some awareness and good planning, you will be able to maintain the purchasing power of your savings.
+Inflation will always be a silent thief eating away at the value of your long-term investments.
+With some awareness and good planning, you will be able to stay a step ahead of it.